-In January 2020, EGLE launched an initiative to integrate water literacy principles in K-12 school curriculum, in partnership with the Michigan Departments of Labor and Economic Opportunity, Education, and Natural Resources, along with numerous community partners.
+EGLE launched an initiative to integrate water literacy principles in K-12 school curriculum, in partnership with the Michigan Departments of Labor and Economic Opportunity, Education, and Natural Resources, along with numerous community partners.
 This effort, called the From Students to Stewards Initiative, is intended to develop a life-long culture of stewardship by integrating Great Lakes and freshwater literacy principles into standards-based school curricula through place-based, authentic-experience approaches to improve stewardship behavior and provide an engaging context to motivate school performance.
 This initiative will teach STEM concepts using place-based, problem-based, and project-based approaches with a focus on Great Lakes literacy principles to foster the next generation of water stewards, leaders, skilled workers, and decision makers needed to solve complex water issues in a changing world.
-The From Students to Stewards Initiative teaches elementary through high school students about the Great Lakes, Michigan watersheds, and the impact people have on water resources across the state.
-Six Michigan school districts have been chosen as grant recipients of the program to integrate water literacy principles and place-based education into school curricula and their continuous improvement plans.
-The program includes a toolkit and roadmap that other schools can use to develop their own Great Lakes-based curriculum to cultivate the next generation of water stewards, leaders, and decision makers
+Six Michigan school districts participated in Phase 1 of the program to integrate water literacy principles and place-based education into school curricula and their continuous improvement plans.
+The program includes a toolkit and roadmap that other schools can use to develop their own Great Lakesbased curriculum to cultivate the next generation of water stewards.